marco-compiler/marco/README.md

 3. **Acceptance criteria**
    Contributions will be reviewed on technical, legal, and project-governance grounds.
-   Contributions may be accepted, modified, or rejected at the maintainers’ discretion.
+   Contributions may be accepted, modified, or rejected at the maintainers' discretion.

-4. **No obligation to merge**
-   The maintainers are under no obligation to merge or otherwise incorporate modifications submitted by third parties into the official repository.

 ### Reporting Issues and Suggesting Enhancements